AdmiJW/Spring-Boot/spring_security_getting_started/README.md

     1. OAuth2, aka login with Google/Twitter etc, with JWT (JSON Web Tokens).
 Explained more detail in another section below

 * Based on different scenario, different `@Beans` has to be specified to get Spring Security working.

+* In case 1, there are even different scenarios to access the user data:

+    1. Storing the user data in memory (Primarily for testing)
+    1. In database, access using JDBC
+    1. In database, using Spring Data JPA and `UserDetailsService`

     ---